HL7/Vulcan-schedule-ig/input/pagecontent/usdm-alignment.md

 | "Treatment Epoch" | `treatment` |
 | *(anything else)* | `planned` |

-The [`groupingBehaviour`](https://build.fhir.org/plandefinition-definitions.html#PlanDefinition.action.groupingBehavior) can be used to support the intended usage of the `StudyEpoch` (the default value of `locgical-group` will suffice for most scenarios)
+The [`groupingBehaviour`](https://build.fhir.org/plandefinition-definitions.html#PlanDefinition.action.groupingBehavior) can be used to support the intended usage of the `StudyEpoch` (the default value of `logical-group` will suffice for most scenarios)

-### 3.5 Transitions between visits
+#### Transitions between visits

 Graph edges between consecutive visits (used for scheduling logic beyond the simple `relatedAction` offset — e.g. conditional wait rules) are carried as a sub-action using